 Key ingredients to look out for: UV filters, Banana fruit extract and Melon fruit extract.

 - DiethylaminoHydroxybenzoyl Hexyl Benzoate, EthylhexylTriazone, Bis-EthylhexyloxyphenolMethoxyphenylTriazine (UV filters) is a combination of chemical (organic) UV filters which keep your skin protected during the sunniest of days.

 - Banana Extract protects skin against UV damage while smoothing the skin.
 It also promotes collagen production and is necessary for bright, healthy skin.

 - Melon Fruit Extract protects skin against free radical damage and pre-mature ageing.
 It also speeds up the healing of damaged skin and aids in break-put prevention.
 It’s a natural skin moisturiser, which gives skin a radiant glow.

 This sunscreen is best for those have dry skin.

 Takeaway: SPF should always be in your skincare routine, no excuses.
-Every single one of these sunscreens are amazing at protecting your skin.
-They all offer a variety of ingredients, that we’re sure your skin will love.
+Every single one of these sunscreens is amazing at protecting your skin.
+They all offer various ingredients that we're sure your skin will love.
 Which one of these sunscreens tickles your fancy?
 Let us know below!

 - Selena A (@lunabeautyuk)